satyajitneogiju/FLDCRF-for-sequence-labeling/README.md

 If you find our codes useful, please cite our paper(s) [1, 6].

-Email us for any queries on FLDCRF or our codes:
+Email for any queries on FLDCRF or our codes:
 1. satyajit001@e.ntu.edu.sg
 2. satyajitneogiju@gmail.com